BSC-CNS-EAPM/AdaptivePELE/docs/_sources/Examples.rst.txt

 * **boxRadius** (*int*, default=20): Value of the simulation box radius
 * **runEquilibration** (*bool*, default=False): Whether to run a short equilibration or burn-in simulation for each initial structure
+* **equilibrationLength** (*int*, default=50): Number of steps for the equilibration run
+* **equilibrationMode** (*string*, default="equilibrationSelect"): Choose the
+  mode of the equilbration run, *equilibrationSelect* selects one of the structures as a representative as a function of distance and energy, while *equilibrationLastSnapshot* selects the last snapshot of each trajectory as representatives

 Additionally, the block may have an exit condition that stops the execution: